 Alice is still rocking in the 21st century and producing new music, both as a solo artist and as a member of Hollywood Vampires, an all star "supergroup" that includes Aerosmith guitarist Joe Perry and actor/musician Johnny Depp.
 In addition to his musical endeavors, Alice hosts his own radio show, owns a restaurant in his adopted home town of Phoenix, Arizona, and has a plaque in the Rock and Roll Hall of Fame.
 Obviously the man enjoys a certain measure of respect as one of the Elder Statesmen of hard rock and heavy metal, and when you reach that level of influence, it's common to be the subject of a tribute album... which brings us to today's bargain-bin CD pickup, 1999's Humanary Stew: A Tribute to Alice Cooper.

 Humanary What Now?

 As you might expect, this approach resulted in a number of totally unnecessary albums full of sub-par cover versions, but Humanary Stew is the exception to the rule.
-It features a much stronger-than-usual pool of participants, and it sounds like most of them were Alice Cooper fans to the bone, having a blast while making it!
+It features a much stronger-than-usual pool of participants, and it sounds like they were all Cooper fans to the bone, having a blast while making it!

 Bruce Dickinson - "Black Widow"